-The Library's Research by Subject guides include one for psychology, located at http://guides.library.queensu.ca/psychology.
-It was designed to advise you where to look for information on a particular topic.
+The Library's Research by Subject libguides include one for psychology (http://guides.library.queensu.ca/psychology).
+It was designed to help you know where to begin to look for information on a particular psychology-related topic.

-A good way to begin research is to look at information sources that give you basic or a broad overview of a topic.
+A good way to begin research is to look at information sources that deliver a basic or broad overview of your topic.
 The most common information sources are encyclopedias, dictionaries, biographical dictionaries and almanacs.
 Use these background sources to: